Microsoft word - appendix 3 stratford sites ed 2.doc

 HLC Type(s):

- Fieldscape (Piecemeal Enclosure) Fieldscape (Paddocks and Closes) Fieldscape (Other Large Rectilinear Fields) Settlement (Farm Complex Pre 1880s) Summary:
+Fieldscape (Piecemeal Enclosure) Fieldscape (Paddocks and Closes) Fieldscape (Other Large Rectilinear Fields) Settlement (Farm Complex Pre 1880s)

 Site Specific Historic Environment Record Data.